top of page

 Help make this a safe space, emotionally and physically:

-• Keep a low profile as you enter and leave the building to maintain confidentiality and safety.
-Don’t stand in front of the building to smoke; walk down the block or to the curb.
+• Don’t stand in front of the building to smoke; walk down the block or over to the curb.

 Help make this a fun place we all can enjoy: